-Fill in the average value of all of your real property and improvements owned or rented during the taxable year and used to produce, grow, or extract qualified production property.
+Line 13: Fill in the average value of all of your real property and improvements owned or rented during the taxable year and used to produce, grow, or extract qualified production property.

-The amount to enter on line 13 of Schedule MA does not come from the assessed value of the farm on the property tax bills.
+The amount to enter on line 13 of Schedule MA-A does not come from the assessed value of the farm on the property tax bills.
 Instead, the property value is based on the original cost of the property provided on a real estate closing statement, purchase invoices, or similar document.

-Line 14: Divide the amount on line 12 by the amount on line 13, and multiply that amount by 100.
+Line 14: Divide the amount on line 12b by the amount on line 13, and multiply that amount by 100.
 Fill in the result on line 14.
 Carry your decimal to four places, rounding off the fourth position.

 Line 15a: Multiply line 11 by the decimal amount on line 14.

-If you are a corporation that is required to file its Wisconsin franchise or income tax return on Form 4, also complete line 15b or 15c, as appropriate.
-All others may skip to line 15d.
+If you are a corporation that is required to file its Wisconsin franchise or income tax return on Form 4, also complete line 15b or 15d.